henry2004y/vlasiator_manual/menu2.md

 Apparently there is no manual for the configuration parameters.

 * Can I switch the orders of commands?
+** On the command line, all options are either one word (top level) or of the format block.option, they can be in any order.
+See below for composite option.
+** In a cfg: blocks can be in any order.
+Top-level options should be at the top, anything after a block title will be counted in that block until the next option.
+Inside one block, single options can be in any order.
+See below for composite options.
+** Composed options: There is options that can be repeated any number of times, e.g. `variables.output` to specify more than one output variable.
+Those can be in any order.
+However there is a few specific cases where we implemented several composed options to go in groups.
+In particular, the specification of output file types with the root name of the file type, its frequency, and how many VDFs we want to store.
+There one has to make sure that the options are in order so that the group of options goes together.
 * Are the commands case-sensitive, e.g. `Outflow`, `outflow`?
+** Yes.
 * Can I change the normalizations?
 For example, I may want 1D cells of unit length 1, and fixed dt and velocity.
+** Units are SI, but you can use the values that you like.
+** You can set the option to not use dynamic dt.
+** All plasma parameters are set in the project you choose.
 * Urgent need to describe all the available options for each command.
+** `vlasiator --help`, if the help text is incomplete, outdated, wrong, missing that has to be added in the code.
 * I am curious about this `proton_` syntax for many tags.
 Is it a common pattern for all the available commands?
+** Vlasiator supports more than one ion population.
+That population's name (e.g. `proton`) gets prepended to a host of options that are specific to that population, like densities, temperatures, boundary behaviour etc.
 * How to restart a run?
+** If the options are set so that restart files come out, you will get files called `restart.INDEX.DATE.vlsv`.
+INDEX is seven digits in seconds of simulation time, DATE is the date of the file, as this helps  in a lot of practical matters.
+** When you want to restart from a given file, use the option `restart.filename` pointing to that file.
+In job scripts for multi-stage runs one trick is to use the option on the command line/in the job script as `--restart.filename $( ls -tr | restart.*.vlsv | tail -n 1 )`.

 ### General